Mikerniker/100_Days_of_Python/Day12/README.md

 ### The challenge

-- Create a text based guessing game to guess a number between 1 and 100
+- Create a text-based guessing game to guess a number between 1 and 100
-- Give it two levels: easy and hards
+- Give it two levels: easy and hard

 ### Links